firedancer-io/firedancer/book/guide/initializing.md

  - `fini` Unconfigure (reverse) the stage if it is reversible.

-`stage` can be one or more of `hugetlbfs`, `sysctl`, `xdp`, `ethtool`, or `workspace` and these stages are described below.
+`stage` can be one or more of `hugetlbfs`, `sysctl`, `xdp`, `xdp-leftover`, `ethtool`, `workspace-leftover`, or `workspace` and these stages are described below.
 You can also use the stage `all` which will configure everything.

 Stages have different privilege requirements, which you can see by trying to run the stage without privileges.
 The `check` mode never